lamriaimen/predictive-model-web-app/README.md

 # Predictive Model Web App

 ## Project Overview
 This project is a simple web application built with Flask that provides predictive modeling capabilities.
 It allows users to submit a set of numerical values and receive a prediction based on those values.
-The current implementation uses a mock prediction function that returns the average of the input values with some random variation.
-This mock setup can be replaced later with a more sophisticated predictive model.
+The current implementation uses a 4 diffrent  trained deep learning models function that returns the predicted value as well as the  MAE and RMSE values.

 ## Installation